 13. Buddha Jumps Over the Wall Hotpot

 It’s probably safe to say that you weren’t expecting to see the name of this dish.
-The story behind the name is that the meal smells so good that even Buddha would stop meditating – and jump over a wall – in order to eat it.
+The story behind the name is that the meal smells so good that even Buddha would stop meditating – and jump over a wall – to eat it.

 This high-protein hotpot contains several different types of meat and fish, as well as tofu, but these can be customized to your tastes.
 Although this could end up being a heavy meal, it’s actually balanced out nicely by the light vegetables and plain rice.